DHA logo OPMED

 Who is the eIT PMO?

-The Enterprise Information Technology (eIT) Project Management Office (PMO) consists of people, processes, and technology that work to procure, configure, and sustain medical research IT solutions to meet the needs of the USAMRDC and its collaborative partners.
+The Enterprise Information Technology (eIT) Project Management Office (PMO) consists of people, processes, and technology that work to procure, configure, and sustain medical research IT solutions to meet the needs of the DHA and its collaborative partners.
 The eIT PMO was officially chartered by the Principal Assistant for Acquisition on 18 September 2008.
-The Project Manager reports to the USAMRDC Principal Assistant for Acquisition.
+In 2024, eIT PMO transitions to DHA and the Project Manager reports to the DHA Assistance Director Support (AD-S).

-Our team supports USAMRDC customers along with external partners in industry and academia and across the agencies.
+Our team supports DHA customers along with external partners in industry and academia and across the agencies.
 We assist our customers in identifying and developing their initial problem statement and determine possible solutions existing within eIT PMO capabilities.
 We coordinate the requirements and planning process, as well as the acquisition process if needed, following DoD 5000.75 Business System Acquisition procedures, to resolve customer needs with an IM/IT solution.
-The eIT PMO also manages the business and cyber compliance requirements while sustaining application upgrades following the DOD, Army, DHA and FDA regulations.
+The eIT PMO also manages the business and cyber compliance requirements while sustaining application upgrades following the DOD, DHA and FDA regulations.

 The seven major eIT PMO functional capabilities include: the Electronic Document Management System (EDMS), the Serious Adverse Event (SAE) reporting system, the Electronic Data Capture Clinical Research Data Management System (EDC-CRDMS), the electronic Common Technical Document (eCTD) system, the FDA Study Data Validator (SDV) and Biodefense Laboratory Management System (BLMS).
 These enterprise-wide IT solutions support FDA regulated and non-regulated medical research activities.